 The Letter from James

 9 But let the brother in humble circumstances glory in his high position; 10 and the rich, in that he is made humble, because like the flower in the grass, he will pass away.
-11 For the sun arises with the scorching wind, and withers the grass, and the flower in it falls, and the beauty of its appearance perishes.
-So also will the rich man fade away in his pursuits.
+11 For the sun arises with the scorching wind and withers the grass, and the flower in it falls, and the beauty of its appearance perishes.
+So the rich man will also fade away in his pursuits.

 26 If anyone amongst you thinks himself to be religious while he doesn’t bridle his tongue, but deceives his heart, this man’s religion is worthless.
 27 Pure religion and undefiled before our God and Father is this: to visit the fatherless and widows in their affliction, and to keep oneself unstained by the world.

 *1:2: The word for “brothers” here and where context allows may also be correctly translated “brothers and sisters” or “siblings.”